ChameleonGeek/ebin-kodi/README.md

 This project offers four configuration types, each with preselected and optional software:
 - Basic install - the simplest configuration with functional network configuration and minimal software installed
 - File Server - Samba file server with functional networking and a few software options
-- Domain Controller - The most software installed, with functional networking and configured as a Windows 2008 R2 compatible Domain Controller
 - Custom Installation - The most flexible option, with functional networking and lots of software choices

 Each of these main install types are explained in greater detail [here](https://github.com/ChameleonGeek/ebin-kodi/blob/master/config-script.md).

-Note that none of the optional software is completely configured once this process is complete.
-Each main component has additional configuration options which are impossible to accommodate in a single script intended for distribution.
+***Note that none of the optional software is completely configured once this process is complete.***  Each main component has additional configuration options which are impossible to accommodate in a single script intended for distribution.
 Webmin is an optionally installed element, and all final configuration can be accomplished through the Webmin Web-based interface.

 ## 1. Prepare the MicroSD card
 After installation, the largest image created by this project is a bit less than 5GB.
 I recommend at least 32GB of you intend to do more than basic file serving.